SofijaErkin/basic-tool-mac/linux/build_c++_backend_develop_on_mac.md

 6.Cross GCC on MacOS

-Do Not recommand!
+Do Not recommend!

 ## 2.Reading Plan

-I'm ready to checkout the Journal, Blog, Stackoverflow, or Others.
+I'm ready to checkout the Journal, Blog, Stack Overflow, or Others.

 Reading notes: